What happens to your card?

 When we put a stop on your card:

-- Any cards linked to that card account (including additional cardholders or linked American Express® cards) will no longer be able to be used
+- Any cards linked to that card account (including PartPay Cards and additional cardholders) will no longer be able to be used

 - If you use Online Banking, your credit card will no longer display in your accounts until your new card is issued and you won’t be able to access your eStatements.